-The Military Committee (MC) as Tasking Authority provides the governance over the NATO SRM and the Standardization Task (ST) to adopt the MIM as the initial part of the NATO SRM, i.e. with STANAG 5643 (Ref.
-E).
+The Military Committee (MC) as Tasking Authority provides the governance over the CXCSRM, initializes the Standardization Task (ST) for MIM, and tasks the adoption of common joint MIM concepts as initial parts of the CXCSRM.

-The MC Joint Standardization Board (MCJSB) as Delegated Tasking Authority and the Harmonization Working Group (IERHWG) as Harmonization Authority shall make use of the NATO SRM.
+The MC Joint Standardization Board (MCJSB) as Delegated Tasking Authority and the Harmonization Working Group (IERHWG) as Harmonization Authority shall make use of the CXCSRM and adopts the APP-15 process accordingly.
 The NATO Standardization Office (NSO) will support the activities.

-The NATO nations represented in the Consultation Command and Control Board (C3B) in collaboration with the MIP member nations will provide the required NATO SRM technical expertise.
+The NATO nations represented in the Consultation Command and Control Board (C3B) will provide the required CXCSRM technical expertise and should invite the MIP/MIM community for coordination and collaboration.

-The MC provides necessary funding to perform the NATO SRM harmonization, development and maintenance.
+The MC provides necessary funding to perform the CXCSRM harmonization, development, and maintenance.

-The MC assigns a NATO license and confidentiality label to the NATO SRM and its content.
+The MC assigns a NATO license and confidentiality label to the CXCSRM and its content.

-The NATO SRM contains only non-classified (NU) semantic concepts, while classified concepts might be contained in contributing domain-specific semantic resources in the federation of SRM.
+The CXCSRM contains only non-classified (NU) semantic concepts, while classified concepts might be contained in contributing domain-specific semantic reference models.

-The MC assigns a custodian for the NATO SRM and its maintenance.
+The MC assigns a custodian for the CXCSRM and its maintenance.

+NATO and MIP MoA support and approval (placeholder)

-Governance guidance among related and impacted reference documents (e.g. ref.
-B, C, F, H) must be harmonized to ensure consistency.
+Governance guidance among related and impacted reference documents (e.g. references B, C, F, and H) must be harmonized to ensure consistency.

 RESOURCES and Other Requirements (“DOTMLPFI”)

 Doctrine.
 The outlined changes to APP-15 need to be applied.
-Governance, management, and administrative aspects of the NATO SRM are to be laid out in detail.
+Governance, management, and administrative aspects of the CXCSRM are to be laid out in detail.
 Terms of References and agendas of impacted working groups need to be reviewed.

 Organization.
-A new NATO SRM Panel or Syndicate will be created under the IERHWG.
+A new CXCSRM Panel or Syndicate will be created under the IERHWG.
 See Personnel aspects for manning.

 Training.
 There are no specific training resource requirements at this time.
 Nevertheless, training on the post is required and it is envisioned and recommended to establish official training courses at NATO schools.

 Material.
-For developing, maintaining and harmonizing the NATO SRM, an appropriate amount of software licenses to enable it will be required.
+For developing, maintaining, and harmonizing the CXCSRM, an appropriate amount of software licenses for enabling tools will be required.

 Leadership.
 There are no specific leadership requirements at this time, other than supporting this vision and its implementation by nations and NATO bodies starting from MC, C3B, NSO throughout the various capability panels and teams.

 Personnel.
-A rough initial estimate of the required skilled resources (potentially partial and/or double-headed with already existing SME) for the new NATO SRM Panel or Syndicate is 4-5 Full Time Equivalents (FTE) NATO SRM experts (data/information modellers).
+A rough initial estimate of the required skilled resources (potentially partial and/or double-headed with already existing SME) for the new CXCSRM Panel or Syndicate is 4-5 Full Time Equivalents (FTE) CXCSRM experts (data/information modellers).
 The estimate is based on the considerations below.
 Partial participation (as workload requires) is favoured:

 Currently identified relevant meetings (might need de-confliction):